Saturday, January 20, 2024

 # Display the counts

-cat("Cans:", counts$cans, "Bottles:", counts$bottles, "\n")
+cat("Cans:", counts["cans"], "Bottles:", counts["bottles"], "\n")

-# Break the loop if the 'Esc' key is pressed
+# Break if 'Esc' key is pressed

 key <- waitKey(1)